Ken Mok

-Ken Mok is a television producer, and also the founder and president of 10x10 Entertainment, a production company which produces television, film and alternative media.
-Among the television projects being produced under the 10x10 banner are the CW network's top-rated reality series, America's Next Top Model, Pussycat Dolls Present, VH1's Miss Rap Supreme, and other shows.
+Ken Mok (born July 5, 1961) is an American television producer, and also the founder and president of 10 by 10 Entertainment, a production company which produces television, film and alternative media.
+Among the television projects being produced under the 10 by 10 banner are the CW network's top-rated reality series, America's Next Top Model, Pussycat Dolls Present, VH1's Miss Rap Supreme, and other shows.
 Mok is also the creator of the MTV series Making the Band and WWE Tough Enough.